hamiltonjim/loggers/README.md

 3. To change the log level for a class or package, click on the select menu to its left, and choose the desired logging level.
 That package/class, and everything under it in hierarchy, will change to the selected level.
-4. To undo your selection, choose `~inherited~` from the select menu.
+4. To use the same level as the parent of the package/class, choose `~inherited~` from the select menu.